 How to help Ukraine

-More than 6.3 million refugees from Ukraine have crossed borders to seek safety in neighbouring countries, such as Poland, Hungary and Moldova.
+More than 6.3 million refugees from Ukraine have crossed borders to seek safety in Europe.
 These numbers continue to rise.

 UNHCR is urgently upscaling relief operations across Ukraine and in neighbouring countries to support fleeing civilians.
 Urgent needs include emergency shelter, relief items such as blankets, and psychological support – but all rely on voluntary donations.